-Covered California and Contractor recognize that transparency in health information, such as costs and outcomes, will promote a value-based healthcare system.
-As such, data interoperability, as well as patient and provider access to health records, will give patients greater control of their health information and enhance care management.
+Covered California and Contractor recognize that interoperability is critical to improved data exchange which in turn is foundational to providing less fragmented, more coordinated care.
+Data interoperability, as well as patient and provider access to health records, will also give patients greater control of their health information to support self-management.

-- Contractor must implement and maintain a secure, standards-based Patient Access API consistent with the existing Centers for Medicare & Medicaid (CMS) Interoperability & Patient Access final rule (CMS-9115-F) and any technical updates associated with the new CMS Reducing Provider & Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) for Federally Facilitated Marketplaces that is effective starting January 1, 2023. - 2) Contractor must enhance QHP Issuer information services for enrollees consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) and any technical updates consistent with the new CMS Reducing Provider and Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) that requires QHP Issuer participation in payer-topayer data exchange and consumer education for Federally Facilitated Marketplaces effective starting January 1, 2023.
+- 1) Contractor must implement and maintain a secure, standards-based Patient Access API consistent with the existing Centers for Medicare & Medicaid (CMS) Interoperability & Patient Access final rule (CMS-9115-F) and any technical updates associated with the new CMS Reducing Provider & Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) for Federally Facilitated Marketplaces that is effective starting January 1, 2023. - 2) Contractor must enhance QHP Issuer information services for enrollees consistent with the existing CMS Interoperability and Patient Access final rule (CMS-9115-F) and any technical updates consistent with the new CMS Reducing Provider and Patient Burden by Improving Prior Authorization Processes, and Promoting Patients' Electronic Access to Health Information final rule (CMS-9123-P) that requires QHP Issuer participation in payer-to-payer data exchange and consumer education for Federally Facilitated Marketplaces effective starting January 1, 2023.
 Specifically, Contractor must: - a) Participate in payer-to-payer data exchange at enrollment; and - b) Educate consumers about opting in to authorize data transfers from their prior health plan to their new health plan.